-The analysis of the occurrence of blocking events as a function of duration also indicates that the GCM projections agree well with the reanalysis (Figure 4 and Figure S4).
-Occurrence of blocking events decreases exponentially with duration, consistent with the findings of Wiedenmann et al. (2002); Barriopedro et al. (2006); Matsueda et al. (2009); Dunn-Sigouin and Son (2013); Mokhov et al. (2014).
-The distributions of all periods show long tails up to 30 days, but some isolated events can be even longer.
-In future climate, we find that the occurrence of short (5-8 days) blocking events slightly increases under the SSP5-8.5 scenario, while the occurrence of long (more than 10 days) events tends to decrease, as indicated by the mean lifetime (τ) of the exponential fit, which is lower for SSP5 (τ ≈9 days) than for SSP2 and HIST (τ ≈10 days).
+The analysis of the occurrence of blocking events as a function of duration also indicates that the GCM projections agree well with the reanalysis (Figs. 4 and S4).
+The occurrence of blocking events decreases exponentially with duration, consistent with the findings of Wiedenmann et al. (2002), Barriopedro et al. (2006), Matsueda et al. (2009), Dunn-Sigouin and Son (2013), and Mokhov et al. (2014).
+The distributions of all periods show long tails up to 30 d, but some isolated events can be even longer.
+In future climate, we find that the occurrence of short (5-8 d) blocking events slightly increases under the SSP5-8.5 scenario, while the occurrence of long (more than 10 d) events tends to decrease, as indicated by the mean lifetime (τ) of the exponential fit, which is lower for SSP5 ($\tau \approx 9$ d) than for SSP2 and HIST ($\tau \approx 10$ d).

-4.3 Centers of blocking events
+4.3 Centres of blocking events

-We now analyse the blocking centers (as defined in subsection 3.4) of the composites of blocking events in terms of their location and intensity, i.e. the value of Δ Z500 at that location.
-The geographical distribution of the center locations averaged over all blocking events of a given 30-year period is shown in Figure 5 (a-b).
-The ERA5-center is located over Sweden.
-The GCM-centers during HIST are over and close to the Scandinavian peninsula.
-In the future, we observe a general eastward shift of the center locations.
-In particular, four out of six models during SSP2 and SSP5 show blocking centers that are eastward with respect to the centers in HIST.
-The SSP2- and SSP5-MM means of the center locations are located about 4° and 5° eastward

-240 to the HIST-MM mean, respectively.
-An eastward shift of European blocking would lead to an increase of blocking over
+We now analyse the blocking centres (as defined in Sect.
+3.4) of the composites of blocking events in terms of their location and intensity, i.e. the value of $\Delta Z500$ at that location.
+The geographical distribution of the centre locations averaged over all blocking events of a given 30 yr period is shown in Fig. 5a-b.
+The ERA5 centre is located over Sweden.
+The GCM centres during HIST are over and close to the Scandinavian peninsula.
+In the future, we observe a general eastward shift of the centre locations.
+In particular, four out of six models during SSP2 and SSP5 show blocking centres that are eastward with respect to the centres in HIST.
+The SSP2 and SSP5 MM means of the centre locations are located about 4 and 5° eastward to the HIST MM mean, respectively.
+An eastward shift of European blocking would lead to an increase in blocking over western Russia (Dunn-Sigouin and Son, 2013).
+More uncertain is the meridional shift of the centres in the future.
+An eastward and northeastward shift of European blocking was also found by Masato et al. (2013, 2014) and Sillmann and Croci-Maspoli (2009), respectively.
+However, it must be stressed that there is a large variability associated with the blocking centre locations in both meridional and zonal directions (as attested by the error bars in Fig. 5), and the shift of the centres is not significant.